programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Resampling Time-Series Data

 Resampling time-series data can involve either upsampling (creating more records) or downsampling (creating fewer records).
 For example, a list of daily temperatures could be upsampled to a list of hourly temperatures or downsampled to a list of weekly temperatures.
-We will only be downsampling in this tutorial, but upsampling is very useful when you are trying to match a sporadically-measured dataset with one that is more periodically measured.
+We'll only be downsampling in this tutorial, but upsampling is very useful when you're trying to match a sporadically-measured dataset with one that's more periodically measured.

 To resample our data, we use a Pandas `Grouper` object, to which we pass the column name holding our datetimes and a code representing the desired resampling frequency.
 In the case of our data, the statement `pd.Grouper(key='MSNDATE', freq='M') ` will be used to resample our MSNDATE column by *M*onth.
 We could equally resample by *W*eek, *Y*ear, *H*our, and [so forth](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).
 These frequency designations can also be prefaced with numbers so that, for example, `freq='2W'` resamples at two week intervals!